 Just because there was no one else involved, though, does not automatically make a single-vehicle E-scooter crash the rider’s fault.
 There are numerous circumstances that can lead to a single-vehicle crash, like:

-- Deep potholes that throw a rider off their scooter,
+- Deep potholes that throw you off your scooter,

 - Poorly-laid sidewalk blocks,